longminxiang/MXSQL/README.md

 #License

-MXObject is available under the MIT license.
+MXSQL is available under the MIT license.
 See the LICENSE file for more info.